 Hudson Valley Shakespeare Festival’s New Home Will Be Eco-Chic

-As we fast approach the arrival of winter, we can’t help but reminisce upon all there is to love about summer in the Hudson Valley.
-In the height of the season, locals and visitors alike savor warm-weather days during long hikes toward breathtaking views, ice cream cones filled with farm-fresh scoops, and lazy afternoons at beaches and swimming holes.
+In the height of summer in the Valley, locals and visitors alike savor warm-weather days during long hikes toward breathtaking views, ice cream cones filled with farm-fresh scoops, and lazy afternoons at beaches and swimming holes.
 Fairs and festivals sweeten the deal, bringing communities together while highlighting the creativity and talent of the region.

 View from the picnic lawn